 Eliminate grains, tubers, and industrially manufactured foods outside of cheat days

-There are quite a few reasons to consider eliminating grains, tubers, and industrial foods.
+There are quite a few reasons for eliminating grains, tubers, and industrial foods.
 Industrial foods have all kinds of additives and often contain high amounts of sodium, sugars (in some form), and fat.
 All of which we want to avoid in low-quality forms.
 Grains and tubers are high glycemic foods, meaning they will spike your insulin levels, making your body store fat, instead of burning it for fuel.

 Go with slow carbs, eat lots of greens, beans, lentils, and animal sources.
 There are no essential carbohydrates.
 Your body will survive and thrive with lower insulin levels.